-Am I entitled to workplace support?
+Bereavement leave: am I entitled to workplace support?

 In the UK, employers are not legally obliged to offer paid bereavement leave, but many do.
 Most are very understanding in the event of bereavement and will do their best to support you in any way they can.
-Your workplace may have a Bereavement Policy that outlines your entitlement to bereavement leave, pay and ongoing support.

 There is no set number of days that an employer must offer for bereavement leave, but they are obliged to allow a ‘reasonable’ number of days as unpaid leave.

-Typically, employers in the UK allow 3-5 days bereavement leave for the loss of a close family member, like a spouse, parent, or sibling; less for other relatives, such as grandparents, aunts, and uncles.
+Typically, employers in the UK allow 3-5 days compassionate leave for the loss of a close family member, like a spouse, parent, or sibling; less for other relatives, such as grandparents, aunts, and uncles.

 If you have experienced a stillbirth or the loss of a child, you are legally entitled to two weeks’ Parental Bereavement Leave with Statutory Parental Bereavement Pay.
 Your employer may choose to provide additional child bereavement support and top up this payment to replace your full wage during this two week period.
 You can read more at gov.uk.

 People need different amounts of time to process their loss enough to return to work.
-If you feel that you need longer than allocated, you can discuss extending your bereavement leave with your HR department or manager, or using holiday leave to give yourself some extra time.
+If you feel that you need longer than allocated, you can discuss extending your leave with your HR department or manager, or using holiday leave to give yourself some extra time.
 If this isn’t an option, your GP may be able to support you in taking time off as sick leave until you feel able to return.

 How can my workplace support me after a loss?